High Risk Merchant Account

 - Previous credit card processing is not good enough

-- You’ve been branded as terminated merchant (TMF).
+- Also, you’ve been branded as the terminated merchant (TMF).

 If you are not getting the merchant account, don’t worry.
-There are providers who are specialized in providing gateways to the high risk account.
-It may be a little more expansive, you may need to agree to a high rolling reserve or you may need to send more documents during the onboarding process but you’ll be able to get the payment gateway.
-First of all you need to find who is able to cooperate with you.
-We at Merchant Stronghold love to cooperate with merchants that has high risk business category.
+There are providers who are specialized in providing gateways to the high-risk account.
+So, it may be a little more expansive, you may need to agree to a high rolling reserve or you may need to send more documents during the onboarding process but you’ll be able to get the payment gateway.
+Therefore, you need to find who is able to cooperate with you.
+We at Merchant Stronghold love to cooperate with merchants that have a high-risk business category.

 Dos and Don’ts: